Can Dehydration Cause Back Pain?

 Because when it comes to staying hydrated, cups of tea alone are simply not going to cut it (however much your average Brit will argue).

-You need to get into the habit of drinking water regularly too.
+So you need to get into the habit of drinking water regularly too.

 Because allowing yourself to become dehydrated as you work can have dire consequences.